mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 security considerations.

-In many applications, there are multiple MLS clients that represent a single entity, such as a human user with a mobile and desktop version of an application.
-Often, the same set of clients is represented in exactly the same list of groups.
+In many applications, there are multiple MLS clients that represent a single entity, for example a human user with a mobile and desktop version of an application.
+Often the same set of clients is represented in exactly the same list of groups.
 In applications where this is the intended situation, other clients can check that a user is consistently represented by the same set of clients.
 This would make it more difficult for a malicious AS to issue fake